-- (A) The tax levied by this chapter is intended to improve public health by reducing consumption of cigarettes and tobacco products in the City of Unalaska. - (B) The revenue generated by the tax levied under this chapter is dedicated to the City of Unalaska Community Support Grant Program for the benefit of public health programs or tobacco education and cessation programs in Unalaska. - (C) The tax imposed by this chapter is an excise tax on the privilege of bringing cigarettes or tobacco products into the City of Unalaska for commercial purposes.
+(A) The tax levied by this chapter is intended to generate revenue and improve public health by reducing consumption of cigarettes and tobacco products in the City of Unalaska.

+(B) Each annual budget shall determine what portion of the tax levied by this chapter shall be dedicated to smoking cessation or related public health programs

+(C) The tax imposed by this chapter is an excise tax on the privilege of bringing cigarettes or tobacco products into the City of Unalaska for commercial purposes.
 It is the intent and purpose of this chapter to provide for the collection of the excise tax from a distributor who brings, or causes to be brought, cigarettes or tobacco products into the City of Unalaska.
-The excise tax is levied when a distributor brings, or causes to be brought, cigarettes or tobacco products into the City of Unalaska from outside the City of Unalaska.
+The excise tax is levied when a distributor brings, or causes to be brought, cigarettes or tobacco products into the City of Unalaska.